trezm/meerkatjs/README.md

 - `<Mongoose Object>.currentVersionNumber`: The current version of the object, i.e. a model with 10 versions, currently on the 5th version will return 5.

 ### Deltas
 Meerkat stores information about changes in collections in separate tables, called Delta Collections.
-When a Schema is created, it's actually split into two different schemas, a private schema, which is preceded by a `_`, i.e. `_testSchema` and a Delta schema, which is anteceded by `Delta`, i.e., `testSchemaDelta`.
+When a Schema is created, it's actually split into two different schemas and a virtual schema.
+The private schema, which is preceded by a `_`, i.e. `_testSchema`, stores the current information about the object.
+The Delta schema, which is anteceded by `Delta`, i.e., `testSchemaDelta`, stores the version to version binary information about a collection.
+The virtual schema provides a wrapper for all of this so it still acts as a normal mongoose object.

 Each time that a field is altered, it hits a virtual method in the resulting schema, `testSchema`, that calculates and sets the delta for that given field.